falconrr/NLP4SPanish2022/Syllabus/Syllabus.md

 1.	**Lab assignments (x3)**: These assignments will require you to implement already-prepared computational algorithms on Spanish datasets and explore potential improvements and applications.
 2. **NLP project**: Think about an idea in which you can use what you have learned in the class to find a solution to an interesting phenomenon in the Spanish language.
 There are three different project ideas you can choose from:

-    1. Teaching Portfolio: You can create a teaching portfolio that includes an analysis of positive, negative or neutral sentiment in students' comments.
+    1. Teaching Portfolio: You can create a teaching portfolio that includes an analysis of positive, negative or neutral sentiment of students' comments.
     2. Assessing L2 Spanish Writing Development: Interested into examining language development in L2 Spanish.
-You can use SEÑAL to create a comparative analysis of your L2 Spanish writing or that of your students.
+You can use SEÑAL to create a comparative analysis of your L2 Spanish writing or that of your students or yourself.
     3. Machine Learning Text Classifier: Here, you will develop a machine learning classifier for examining a phenomenon in the Spanish language.
 You will (extract and) annotate data and use machine learning algorithms to train a text classifier.
 This option is the most challenging but one of the most rewarding if you wish to pursue research or want to learn more about machine learning.

 Ojo: you will present the development of your NLP project on the class of **June 15th**.